Very Veggie Omelet

 - In a small bowl, beat egg whites, water, cream of tartar and salt until stiff peaks form.
 Place egg substitute in another bowl; fold in egg white mixture.
 Pour into a 10-in. ovenproof skillet coated with cooking spray.
 Cook for 5 minutes over medium heat or until lightly browned on bottom.

-- Bake, uncovered, at 350° for 9-10 minutes or until a knife inserted near the center comes out clean.
+- Bake, uncovered, at 350° for 9-10 minutes or until a knife inserted in the center comes out clean.
 Carefully run a knife around edge of pan to loosen.